-(b) This clause implements Executive Order 13513, Federal Leadership on Reducing Text Messaging while Driving, dated October 1, 2009.

-(c) The Subcontractor is encouraged to-

-(1) Adopt and enforce policies that ban text messaging while drivingbehalf of the Government.

-(i) Company-owned or -rented vehicles or Government-owned vehicles; or
+- (b) This clause implements Executive Order 13513, Federal Leadership on Reducing Text Messaging while Driving, dated October 1, 2009. - (c) The Subcontractor is encouraged to- - (1) Adopt and enforce policies that ban text messaging while driving- - (i) Company-owned or -rented vehicles or Government-owned vehicles; or

-(ii) Privately-owned vehicles when on official Government business or when performing any work for or on messaging while driving; and

-(2) Conduct initiatives in a manner commensurate with the size of the business, such aswhile driving.

-(i) Establishment of new rules and programs or re-evaluation of existing programs to prohibit text

-(ii) Education, awareness, and other outreach to employees about the safety risks associated with texting
+- (ii) Privately-owned vehicles when on official Government business or when performing any work for or on behalf of the Government. - (2) Conduct initiatives in a manner commensurate with the size of the business, such as- - (i) Establishment of new rules and programs or re-evaluation of existing programs to prohibit text messaging while driving; and - (ii) Education, awareness, and other outreach to employees about the safety risks associated with texting while driving. - (d) Subcontracts.

-(d) Subcontracts.
 The Subcontractor shall insert the substance of this clause, including this paragraph (d), in all subcontracts that exceed the micro-purchase threshold.

-61. FAR 52.225-1 BUY AMERICAN ACT - SUPPLIES (JUNE 2014)
+57. FAR 52.225-1 BUY AMERICAN ACT - SUPPLIES (JUNE 2014)